Laurie Holden

-Heather Laurie Holden (born December 17, 1969) is a Canadian-American actress, producer, and human rights activist, known for her roles as Marita Covarrubias in The X-Files (1996–2002), Adele Stanton in The Majestic (2001), Cybil Bennett in Silent Hill (2006), Amanda Dumfries in The Mist (2007), Olivia Murray in The Shield (2008), Andrea Harrison in The Walking Dead (2010–2013, 2020-2022), Renee in The Americans (20172018), and the Crimson Countess in Vought News Network: Seven on 7 with Cameron Coleman (2021) and The Boys (2022).
+Heather Laurie Holden (born December 17, 1969) is an American-Canadian actress, producer, model, and human rights activist.
+She portrayed Marita Covarrubias in The X-Files (1996–2002), Andrea Harrison in AMC's The Walking Dead (2010–2013, 2020–2022), and Amanda Dumfries in The Mist (2007).

 Early life

-Born in Los Angeles and raised in Toronto, Holden holds dual citizenship in the United States and Canada.
-After her parents, actors Glen Corbett and Adrienne Ellis, divorced, her mother married director Michael Anderson.
-Laurie then split her time between Los Angeles and Toronto.
+Born in Los Angeles, California and raised in Toronto, Holden holds dual citizenship in the United States and Canada.

-Holden received her first film role when she was a young child.
-While her stepfather was directing The Martian Chronicles, she visited him on the set.
-A child actress hired to play Rock Hudson's daughter never arrived, so Laurie filled in for her.
-As a teenager, she won the Look of the Year modeling contest in Toronto and was given a minor role as a babysitter in Anderson's comedy Separate Vacations (1986).

-After graduating from the Bishop Strachan School, Holden attended McGill University, where she studied economics and political science.
+Holden attended McGill University, where she studied economics and political science.
 She transferred to University of California, Los Angeles and received a degree in theater and film in 1993.
 At UCLA, she was a member of the National Honor Society and received the Natalie Wood Acting Award.
 Holden then pursued a master's degree in human rights at Columbia University.